 - Vehicle license plate numbers

 Security management functions use these specific triggers to identify incidents and events.
 Rules can be set up, such as ‘virtual fences’, trip wires and people counting, to help understand the interactions objects have with their environment.
 A scene can be learnt over a period of time and normal object movement (or lack of movement) tracked within that scene.
 “Normal” or “abnormal” events can be recognised against a defined set of rules, with only the changes in a scene being registered, not the entire scene.

 Metadata and multiple camera streams – where to save money!

 Many leading camera manufacturers provide multiple video streams, simultaneously, from a single camera.
 The Full HD stream is usually used for high-quality recording and the other, lower resolution streams are optimised for viewing by PC’s, smartphones and tablets.
-Aimetis software will record the Full HD stream in this manner, but can save processor capability by using one of the smaller video streams to generate metadata for analytics.
+Digifort software will record the Full HD stream in this manner, but can save processor capability by using one of the smaller video streams to generate metadata for analytics.
 This is possible because the metadata relates to the “changes” occurring in a video stream, which are often the same in a 1080p, 720p, D1 or CIF stream.

 Producing metadata from a low resolution stream and using it to identify and track events on a Full HD stream is a highly efficient approach to analytics.
-It is a hugely important breakthrough in IP CCTV system management and it is only possible when the VMS and analytics are integrated within the same software package, like Aimetis.
+It is a hugely important breakthrough in IP CCTV system management and it is only possible when the VMS and analytics are integrated within the same software package, like Digifort.
 In practical terms, it means less processing power is needed to achieve the same levels of VMS and analytics capability.
 Reduced processing demands mean more video channels can be processed per server, reducing the cost of the system.